logtail/monolog-logtail/README.md

 # Example project

-To help you get started with using Logtail in your PHP projects, we have prepared a simple Python program that showcases the usage of Logtail logger.
+To help you get started with using Logtail in your PHP projects, we have prepared a simple program that showcases the usage of Logtail logger.

 ## Download and install the example project

-You can download the [example project](https://github.com/logtail/logtail-python/tree/master/example-project) from GitHub directly or you can clone it to a select directory.
+You can download the [example project](https://github.com/logtail/monolog-logtail/tree/master/example-project) from GitHub directly or you can clone it to a select directory.
 In that directory, run the following command:

 ```bash
 composer update